OfficeDev/Outlook-Add-in-JavaScript-ViewYouTubeVideos/README.md

 ![](/static/menu_warn.png)|

 ## See it in action
-To demonstrate the functionality of the Add-In, you'll need to use the Office Outlook 2013 native client.
+To demonstrate the functionality of the add-in, you'll need to use the Office Outlook 2013 native client.
 * Open Outlook 2013
 * Email yourself a link to a YouTube video - Need a [suggestion?](http://www.youtube.com/watch?v=oEx5lmbCKtY)
-* Expand the Add-In pane to see a preview
+* Expand the add-in pane to see a preview

 ## Questions and comments
 * If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/https://github.com/OfficeDev/Outlook-Add-in-Javascript-ViewYouTubeVideos/issues).